Simplifying Business Modeling and Integration

+The OMG's Business Modeling and Integration Domain Task Force (BMI DTF) has made it easier to visualize and communicate even the most complicated business processes.
 The business world of today is complex, fast-paced and ever-evolving.
 Within a single organization, let alone a business network, it is increasingly difficult to comprehensively encapsulate its various facets (e.g., people, processes and transactions).
 To do so, it is critical to establish a set of universally adopted languages to describe and connect these seemingly disjointed aspects of an enterprise.
-According to a recent market research report the business process management market size is expected to grow to USD 14.4 billion by 2025, at a Compound Annual Growth Rate (CAGR) of 10.5% during the forecast period (2020-2025).
+A recent forecast anticipates the global business process management market size to reach USD 61 billion at a CAGR of 19.9% from 2023 to 2030.

 Support evolution of BMI standards to achieve the following goals:

 - Develop specifications of integrated models to support efficient enterprise management

 - Simplify specifying, using and deploying business models for business analysts, app developers, managers, planners and owners

 - Facilitate interoperability between independently developed components that support business modeling and integration

 - Promote the use of Model Driven Architecture in specifying specialized meta models and platform independent integration specifications

 - Partner with other OMG and industry groups to identify business model opportunities